However, there are also people like my mother-in-law who enjoyed nothing more than a glass of buttermilk with a thick slice of cornbread.

 It can mean either setting the recipe to the side because you don’t have time to trek to the store at the moment; or you have to stop what you’re doing, load the kids in the car, and make the trip into town.

-Well, the next time you’re making a recipe which calls for buttermilk, and you suddenly realize you don’t have buttermilk, don’t head for the car yet.
+Well, the next time you’re making a recipe which calls for buttermilk, and you suddenly realize you don’t have it, don’t head for the car yet.

-Instead, use this method to make your own buttermilk.
+Instead, use this method to make your own.
 It will give the desired flavor to the recipe.
 You could try to drink it, but it doesn’t share the same consistency as store-bought buttermilk which is why it’s better for cooking instead of drinking.

 - 1 tablespoon of lemon juice or white vinegar